shawnferry/HOL7712-gitbook/solaris-and-puppet.md

 # Solaris and Puppet

-IPS Packages for Puppet in Solaris 12
+IPS Packages for Puppet in Solaris

-Package management in Solaris 11 and 12 is via the Image Packaging System.
+Package management in Solaris is via the Image Packaging System.
 Oracle patches, builds, and ships a number of packages for Puppet.
 Puppet is installed via `pkg install puppet`and a minimal subset of providers are automatically installed.